15 advantages of setting up a limited company

 If you own a limited company, pension contributions are deductible business expenses for the company, reducing its taxable profits.
 In other words, you don’t pay Corporation Tax on the amount of money the company pays as pension contributions.

-The tax advantage of working via a limited company has been reduced significantly over the past decade.
+The tax advantage of working through a limited company has been reduced over the past decade.
 However, tax relief on pension contributions still represents a significant benefit for company owners.

 Find out more about paying into a pension via your company here.